 OPR stands for Offensive Power Rating.
 It's a mathematical calculation which attempts to estimate how much each team contributes to their alliance scores.
-The idea is to model the qualifying matches with the assumption that every team has a fixed number of net points that it contributes to their alliance every match.
-With that assumption, figure out the value each team would have to contribute to make the scores work out the way they did.
+The idea is to model the qualifying matches with the assumption that every team contributes a fixed number of points to their alliance every match.
+With that assumption, figure out the value each team would have to contribute to most closely reproduce the actual match scores.
 This is a wildly wrong assumption, so the results are to be taken with a lot of skepticism, but OPR value can help you find teams that are ranked above or below what they really contribute to their alliance.

 DPR stands for Defensive Power Rating.
-It's similar to OPR, but starting with the assumption that every team allows a fixed number of net point for the opposition alliance.
+It's similar to OPR, but starting with the assumption that every team allows a fixed number of points to be scored by the opposing alliance.
 This may be useful in identifying teams that are stronger or weaker at defence than their rank suggests.

-Note: OPR and DPR can't be calculated until there have been as many matches as there are teams at the event.
+Note: OPR, DPR and CCWM can't be calculated until there have been as many matches as there are teams at the event.
 So, if there are 40 teams at an event, you won't see OPR/DPR values until 40 qualifying matches have been played.

 Note on Scouting: These ranking values are no substitute for real scouting.
 Successful teams will have members in the stands recording information about each robot's performance in every match.
 Teams should have at least one member with a solid understand of The Game per robot plus at least one more to keep everything organized.
 A summary of that information is what your team captain will need if you make it into the top eight and need to choose alliance partners.

-The Finals View shows the state of the elimination matches as they proceed from the quarter-finals to the final winning alliance.
+The Playoffs View shows the state of the elimination matches as they proceed from the quarter-finals to the final winning alliance.

 Each level of competition is labeled by the level and number with the red and blue alliance wins shown below.

 The top of each box shows the alliance number with the teams below.
-The first team listed is the head team for that alliance (which may be inaccurate if official ranking data for the event isn't available).
+The first team listed is the head team for that alliance.
 If a team gets replaced during the quarter finals, that team number will be shown in italics.
 If a team is replaced before playing any matches at a given level, the team number will be shown in italics and gray.

-To download the photos, tap Start.
+To download the photos, tap Get Photos.
 This will download any photos that are either new or modified since your last download.